lanzac/unilipid_data/README.md

 - The *transfer_energies_adjustment* contains data and scripts for the prototype parameterization of transfer energy per particle from amino acid data for protein insertion experiments in implicit membranes.
 You'll find a specific readme in this UNILIPID development branch.

 ### 1.2 Software folder
 !!!!
-TREE NEEDS TO BE UPDATED WITH LAST LINUX BS BINARIES AND LINUX BUILD !!!
+TREE NEEDS TO BE UPDATED WITH LAST LINUX BS BINARIES !!!
 ```
 └── software
     ├── Biospring